danadria/danadria.github.io/_pages/about.md

 🔬 Research
 ======

 My research explores ways to ensure that automated decision-making systems in healthcare uphold public values such as fairness and transparency.
-In particular, I focus on bias detection and mitigation in the context of NLP algorithms deployed in healthcare.
+In particular, I focus on bias detection and mitigation in the context of natural language processing algorithms deployed in healthcare.

 I am a member of: